Gerry Francis: Later career

 In August 1983, he was appointed player-manager of Exeter City although they endured a difficult season.
-Francis then had further short playing spells at Cardiff City, Swansea City and Portsmouth before a move to Bristol Rovers in 1985 yielded 32 league appearances, where he ended his playing career in 1987.
+Francis then had further short playing spells at Cardiff City, Swansea City and Portsmouth before a move to Bristol Rovers in 1985 yielded 32 league appearances, where he ended his playing career in 1986 prior to a short non-playing stint as player-coach at Wimbledon.

 Management career

 Bristol Rovers

-Following this playing spell he succeeded Bobby Gould as manager of Third Division side Bristol Rovers.
+Following a spell as defensive coach at Wimbledon he succeeded Bobby Gould as manager of Third Division side Bristol Rovers.
 In 1990, he guided the Pirates to the Third Division title and thus they won promotion to the Second Division, but a year later he returned to QPR as manager.

 Queens Park Rangers

 In 1992–93, QPR finished fifth in the inaugural Premier League – the highest placed of all the London teams.
 They finished ninth in 1993–94 and eighth in 1994–95, but in November 1994, Francis left Loftus Road for Tottenham Hotspur.

 During his three years in charge at QPR, Francis fielded a side containing some of the most feared players in the top flight.
 Arguably the finest player at the club during this time was striker Les Ferdinand, who had joined the club from non-league Hayes in 1986 but not established himself in the first team until the season before Francis arrived, when he scored eight goals in 18 First Division games.
 Francis kept faith in Ferdinand, and was rewarded in 1992–93 when the player hit 20 league goals in one season.
 Ferdinand remained at QPR until his £6million transfer to Newcastle in 1995, by which time he had scored 78 goals in five league campaigns and was one of the most feared strikers in England, being capped for the first time in 1993.
 In July 1997, while manager of Tottenham Hotspur, Francis signed Ferdinand for £6million.

-With the resignation of Graham Taylor as England national football team manager in November 1993 following failure to qualify for the World Cup, Francis was one of the many names linked to the vacancy, but the job went to Terry Venables instead.
+With the resignation of Graham Taylor as England national team manager in November 1993 following failure to qualify for the World Cup, Francis was one of the many names linked to the vacancy, but the job went to Terry Venables instead.
 In March 1994, ambitious Division One club Wolverhampton Wanderers made a lucrative approach for Francis to drop down a division and take charge of the club looking to make the breakthrough to the Premier League, but he rejected the offer and Wolves turned to Graham Taylor instead.